MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

     - Note that no object in Sui has `copy` because the unique ID field `sui::object::UID` present in all objects does not have the `copy` ability.
 - The transaction fails if an argument is used in any form after being moved.
 There is no way to restore an argument to its position (its input or result index) after it is moved.
 - If an argument is copied but does not have the `drop` ability, then the last usage is inferred to be a move.
 As a result, if an argument has `copy` and does not have `drop`, the last usage _must_ be by value.
 Otherwise, the transaction will fail because a value without `drop` has not been used.
-- The borrowing of arguments has other rules to ensure unique safe usage of an argument by reference.
+- The borrowing of arguments has other rules to ensure unique safe usage of an argument by reference:
   - If an argument is mutably borrowed, there must be no outstanding borrows.
   - If an argument is immutably borrowed, there must be no outstanding _mutable_ borrows.
 Duplicate immutable borrows are allowed.
   - If an argument is moved, there must be no outstanding borrows.
 Moving a borrowed value would make those outstanding borrows unsafe.